xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 # Business and Infrastructure Services using L3VPN and EVPN

 ## EVPN Multicast
-Multicast within a L2VPN EVPN has been supported since Converged SDN Transport 1.0.
+Multicast within a L2VPN EVPN has been supported since Agile Metro 1.0.
 Multicast traffic within an EVPN is replicated to the endpoints interested in a specific group via EVPN signaling.
 EVPN utilizes ingress replication for all multicast traffic, meaning multicast is encapsulated with a specific EVPN label and unicast to each PE router with interested listeners for each multicast group.
 Ingress replication may add additional traffic to the network, but simplifies the core and data plane by eliminating multicast signaling, state, and hardware replication.
 EVPN multicast is also not subject to domain boundary restrictions.

 ### EVPN Centralized Gateway Multicast
 In CGW deployments, EVPN multicast is enhanced with support for EVPN Route Type